JWST COSMOS-3D: Spectroscopic Census and Luminosity Function of [O III] Emitters at 6.75<z<9.05 in COSMOS: Results

-We present an updated comparison of the spectroscopically-confirmed z=7,8 \oiii\ LF against predictions from THESAN \citep[][]{Kannan2022a,Kannan2022}{}{}, SPHINX \citep[][]{Katz2023_sphinx}{}{}, JAGUAR \citep[][]{Williams2018}{}{}, FLARES \citep[][]{Lovell2021,Wilkins2023_o3}{}{} and for the SantaCruz Semi-Analytical Model galaxies \citep[SC SAM][Yung in prep.]{Yung2019,Hirschmann2017,Hirschmann2023}{}{} in Fig. \ref{fig:O3_LF_sims}.
-The simulations can be broadly divided into two categories with respect to their modelling of the \oiii\ line: semi-analytical models and post-processed hydrodynamical simulations (JAGUAR, FLARES, SC SAM) and radiation-hydrodynamics simulations (SPHINX, THESAN).
-The improvement in the observed \oiii\ LF compared to \citet{Meyer2024} (and the re-assesment of their cosmic variance errors) now enable us to provide more accurate constraints.
+We present an updated comparison of the spectroscopically confirmed z=7,8 \oiii\ $5008\ \AA$ LF against predictions from THESAN \citep[][]{Kannan2022a,Kannan2022}{}{}, SPHINX \citep[][]{Katz2023_sphinx}{}{}, JAGUAR \citep[][]{Williams2018}{}{}, FLARES \citep[][]{Lovell2021,Wilkins2023_o3}{}{} and for the Lumen model \citep[][which builds on the emission-line modelling from \citet{Hirschmann2023}]{Scharre2026}, in Fig. \ref{fig:O3_LF_sims}.
+For Lumen we show their “Base'' and “Master'' models (with dashed and full lines) which are expected to bracket the observed galaxy population \citep[see further][]{Scharre2026}.
+The simulations can be broadly divided into two categories with respect to their modelling of the \oiii\ line: semi-analytical models and post-processed hydrodynamical simulations (JAGUAR, FLARES, Lumen) and radiation-hydrodynamics simulations (SPHINX, THESAN).
+The improvement in the observed \oiii\ $5008\ \AA$ LF compared to \citet{Meyer2024} (and the re-assessment of their cosmic variance errors) now enable us to provide more accurate constraints.
 Our errors are now in range of the simulations uncertainties and, for the first time, are not dominated by cosmic variance (see \ref{sec:cv}).
-We find in general good agreement between our observations and the results of FLARES, JAGUAR and SC SAM.
+We find in general good agreement between our observations and the results of FLARES, JAGUAR and Lumen within their dynamical range.
 We can now firmly point out a discrepancy between our observations and predictions from THESAN and SPHINX (although the overlap between observations and predictions is limited to a small luminosity range).
-We however note that whilst the bright-end \oiii\ LF is well reproduced by FLARES, JAGUAR and SC SAM, the \oiii/UV scatter and trend with luminosity is not well reproduced \citep[see e.g.][]{Meyer2024}.
+We however note that whilst the bright-end \oiii\ $5008\ \AA$ LF is well reproduced by FLARES and JAGUAR, the \oiii/UV scatter and trend with luminosity is not well reproduced \citep[see e.g.][]{Meyer2024}.